Contact for Get access to historic divorce records

 - 1782-1886: In 1782, the Supreme Judicial Court (SJC) was given jurisdiction over divorce cases.
 Records dating 1782-1796 are located in the Suffolk Files collection and recorded in the SJC record books.
 After 1796, summary information regarding divorces is included in the SJC record books, which are indexed and arranged by county.
 Case papers are also generally available.

 - 1887-1922: Jurisdiction over divorce cases changed in 1887, when the Superior Courts were authorized to handle divorces.
 Records from this period are indexed in separate divorce docket books for the Superior Courts in the various counties.

-- 1922-present: In 1922, the county Probate & Family Courts were granted jurisdiction along with the Superior Courts, but since that date, most divorces have been heard in county Probate & Family Courts.
-Some Superior Courts gradually stopped and/or moved their current divorce records to the Probate & Family Court, while other counties continued hearing divorces in either court up until the 1970s.
-Records since 1922 are maintained in the counties.
-An index for cases since 1952 is available at the Department of Public Health, Registry of Vital Records and Statistics.
+- 1922-present: In 1922, the county Probate & Family Courts were granted concurrent jurisdiction over divorces.
+Some Superior Courts gradually stopped hearing divorces and/or moved their current divorce records to the Probate & Family Court, while other counties continued hearing divorces in either court up until the 1980s.
+Divorces heard through probate are maintained by the Probate & Family Courts in each county.
+You may contact the courthouse directly to inquire about divorces from this period.
+Additionally, an index for cases since 1952 is available at the Department of Public Health, Registry of Vital Records and Statistics.
 Researchers may contact the Registry of Vital Records at (617) 740-2600, or through the Registry of Vital Records and Statistics online.
-Please note that the Registry of Vital Records and Statistics doesn't have the actual divorce records.
-They can only provide you with the court that the divorce was granted in and the docket number.
+Please note that the Registry of Vital Records and Statistics does not hold divorce records.
+They can only provide you with the court that granted the divorce and the docket number.

 How to get Get access to historic divorce records